-- Tally files are merged in the office in Trimble Sync Manager.
+• Tally files are merged in the office in Trimble Sync Manager.
 The contents of the Tally folder are not merged when you upload tally files to or download tally files from the cloud.
-Your organization's process for managing primary tally files should allow a suitable time period for the files to be merged in the office between when the tally files are uploaded to the cloud and when the updated primary set is downloaded to the controller. - If you are unable to synchronize tally files, see If you are unable to sync data in Synchronizing data with the cloud.
+Your organization's process for managing primary tally files should allow a suitable time period for the files to be merged in the office between when the tally files are uploaded to the cloud and when the updated primary set is downloaded to the controller.